Meghana2119/holiday-booking-api/README.md

 2. Install dependencies:
     ```bash
-    npm install
+    npm install, ipm init
     ```

 3. Set up environment variables:
     Create a `.env` file in the `config` directory and add the following:
     ```plaintext
     DB_HOST=localhost
-    DB_USER=root
+    DB_USER=root(yourUserName)
-    DB_PASSWORD=password
+    DB_PASSWORD=password(yourPassword)
     DB_NAME=holiday_booking
     PORT=port number
     ```

 4. Create the MySQL database and tables:
-    Run the provided SQL script in your MySQL environment to create the database and tables.
+    Run the provided SQL script in your MySQL environment to create the database and tables.(hoilday.booking-api.sql)

 5. Start the server:
     ```bash